 3. Add the sugar to this and mix well…

-… followed by the lime juice.
+… followed by the lemon juice.

 – You can layer the panna cotta and coulis before setting.
 I really wish I’d done that actually.
 Layer the bottom of a shot glass with the blueberry coulis, pour some panna cotta mixture on top, layer again with the coulis, etc. That would be super pretty!